AP-Computer-Science-Joe-Polacco/StudentGrader/README.md

 1. Complete the TODO code in the StudentRecord class, as described below.
 2. Write a class called StudentGrader (from scratch) that contains your main method, as described below.

-You are to write a grading program for a high school class with the following grading policies:
+The grading program for a high school class has the following grading policies:

 a.
 There are three quizzes, each graded on the basis of 100 points.
 The lowest quiz score is dropped.